olebole/irafdoc/doc/dataio.rcardimage.rst

   <!-- Sec='PARAMETERS' Level=0 Label='file_list' Line='file_list' -->
   <dd>A list of tape file
   numbers or ranges delimited by commas,  for example
-  <tt>"1,3,5-8"</tt>, which is used only if the magtape device is specified.
+  <span style="font-family: monospace;">"1,3,5-8"</span>, which is used only if the magtape device is specified.
   Files will be read in ascending order, regardless of the ordering of the list.
-Reading will terminate silently if EOT is reached, thus a list such as <tt>"1-999"</tt> may be used to read all files on a tape.
+Reading will terminate silently if EOT is reached, thus a list such as <span style="font-family: monospace;">"1-999"</span> may be used to read all files on a tape.
   </dd>
   </dl>